For instructions about obtaining the tutorial sources see https://docs.sel4.systems/Tutorials/#get-the-code # # Follow these instructions to initialise the tutorial # initialising the build directory with a tutorial exercise ./init --tut interrupts # building the tutorial exercise cd interrupts_buil

 has been acked.

-ARM platform.
-The tutorial has been set up with two processes:
+repo init command was executed.
+The tutorial has been set up with two

 On successful initialisation of the tutorial, you will see the following:

 timer client: hey hey hey timer: got a message from 61 to sleep 2 seconds <<seL4(CPU 0) [decodeInvocation/530 T0xe8265600 "tcb_timer" @84e4]: Attempted to invoke a null cap #9.>> firstname.lastname@example.org:78 [Cond failed: error] Failed to ack irq

 The timer driver we are using emits an interrupt in the